 Crushed avocado on toast.
 You’re familiar.

-Our server said this not-so-awesome cheese and vegetable-laced egg concoction was the best breakfast item on the menu, was the most popular dish on the menu, which begs the question - WHY IS THERE NO BREAKFAST PIZZA ON THE MENU?
-We want breakfast pizza please.
+Our server said this not-so-awesome cheese and vegetable-laced egg concoction was the best breakfast item on the menu and the most popular dish on the menu, which begs the question - WHY IS THERE NO BREAKFAST PIZZA ON THE MENU?
+We want breakfast pizza, please.

-A really nice serving of octopus, seared and doused in olive oil, in a bed of sunchokes and a bunch of other action.
+A really nice serving of octopus, seared and doused in olive oil, on a bed of sunchokes and a bunch of other action.
 Definitely worth ordering.

-More filled fried things, this time with potato, scallions and spicy soppresata.
+More filled fried things, this time with potato, scallions, and spicy soppressata.
 Definitely not a bad situation.

 The true test of any pizza place is their plain pie, and Marta passes with flying colors.
-Roman-style pizza has super thin, super crispy crust, and honestly tastes more like eating flatbread than the doughy style New York pizza we're all used to eating.
-It's a nice change of pace, and we like it.
+Roman-style pizza has a super thin, super crispy crust, and honestly tastes more like eating flatbread than the doughy-style New York pizza we’re all used to eating.
+It’s a nice change of pace, and we like it.

 The carbonara pizza was a little underwhelming.
-I think we get so excited about eating rich, eggy, pepper and potato-laced pizza that it's inevitably disappointing and generally better when prepared as a pasta instead (like they do at Maialino).
+We get so excited about eating rich, eggy, pepper-and-potato-laced pizza that it’s inevitably disappointing and generally better when prepared as a pasta instead (like they do at Maialino).

 A beer-brined chicken breast, heavily-spiced, with a nice char on the outside.
 This is definitely tasty, but also tough to cut up in a way that makes it easily shareable.
 Know that before you order one for the table.

 Grilled lamb chops and shoulder, sitting atop a bean salad.
-The chops area seasoned and perfectly.
-We'd definitely go this route again.
+The chops are seasoned perfectly.
+We’d definitely go this route again.